 teach and use fold-forming, and thousands of people use parts of the system

-compilation of all the fold-forms, finally due out in Summer 2010.
+compilation of all the fold-forms.

 Alan Revere's comments on Lewton-Brain are here.